 - compliance with grid code and grid connection, ensure the manufacturer to deliver documentation and models, both to discharge requirements of grid authorities and to form basis for the balance of plant contractor’s design (protection, harmonic filters, reactive power equipment)

 - consistency and completeness in civil design basis for the balance of plant contractor’s design

 - clear communication and SCADA interfaces

 To enable suppliers to be evaluated on an even basis we prepare tender packages which are clearly defined, and all ambiguities/interpretation points are minimized as much as possible.

-Preparation of the documents setting out the scope of work and technical requirements, emphasizing to
+Content of the tender packages setting out the scope of work and technical requirements, including but not limited to:

 - include and reference all governing project-specific documents such as consents, permits, interconnection agreement, landowner agreements, or generating plant supply agreement

 - clarify which standards and regulations govern, especially whenever doubt might prevail